 The Good Samaritan Story Wheel:

 This craft is free, however it can only to be used for classroom and personal use.
 It may not be published on any websites or other electronic media, or distributed in newsletters, bulletins, or any other form or sold for profit.
+Reproduction or retransmission of any materials, in whole or in part, in any manner, is not permitted.
 All graphics/images/clipart etc. used on this craft are not my own and are from various internet sources.

 Directions: Print the top and bottom wheels out on cardstock.
 Cut out wheels.
 Cut out circle shape on the inside line edge of the top wheel.
 Have children color wheels.
 Attach a brass fastener through the center of both wheels.
 On the back of the bottom wheel attach a strip of cardstock (at least 1 inch wide and 6 inches long) leaving half extended over the side (so you can turn the wheel).
 You can also draw an arrow on the top side of the strip on the end to indicate which way to turn the bottom wheel.